 By Tom Cameron

-Note: Tom started dancing here in Tulsa in 1975 with Tulsa Swingdance Club and is still very active in the club today (March 20,2019)
+Note: Tom started dancing in Tulsa in 1975 with Tulsa Swingdance Club and is still very active in the club today (JULY 2021)

 Swing dancing started in the mid 1920’s and lasted until the late 1940’s, when a great decline happened.
 The decline was caused by several factors; the Mayor of New York City closed all the night clubs in the city and there was nowhere to dance; in the Midwest, Western music became popular; and in California the politics of dancing doomed all the contests.
 Yes, the politics involved in their dance contests almost destroyed the dance!
 So, swing dancing lay dormant for years….